 |Lifestyle Related Fertility Disorders in North Jordan: Potential for Improvement|

-4Department of Obstetrics and Gynaecology , Faculty of Medicine, Jordan University of Science and technology (JUST), Irbid, Jordan
+3Department of Maternal and Child Health, Faculty of Nursing, Jordan University of Science and Technology, Irbid, Jordan

-Objective: To explore prevalence rates of lifestyle practices linked to fertility disorders.
+Objectives: To explore the prevalence rates of lifestyle practices linked to fertility disorders.